 An active jazz vocalist and trombonist, he has appeared with the Nashville Jazz Workshop, Fayetteville Jazz Collective, Jazz Spoken Here, and Swing Central.
 Early in his career, he toured and recorded with Grammy-award winning vocal ensemble The Gregg Smith Singers.
 Graham has performed more than 25 leading roles in musical theater and opera, and was an award-winning whistler featured in the 2005 documentary film "Pucker Up: the Fine Art of Whistling."

-Kay Ellen is a senior accountant (CPA) specializing in utility accounting.
-She spent 18 years with Ozarks Electric, retiring in 2020.
-Kay Ellen spent two years as a CPA with John Ervin, preparing individual and corporate income tax returns, completing Sales and Use Tax Returns, and performing audits of non profits and for profit businesses.
-She has maintained memberships with AICPA, Arkansas Society of CPAs, NW Chapter ASCPA (where she served as VP and President), and the National Society of Accountants for Cooperatives.
+Kay Ellen retired as a CPA specializing in utility accounting with Ozarks Electric in 2020.
+Prior to Ozarks she practiced with a regional firm, preparing individual and corporate income tax returns, sales and use tax returns and performing audits of non-profits and for profit businesses.
+She maintained memberships with AICPA, Arkansas Society of CPAs, NW Chapter ASCPA, and the National Society of Accountants for Cooperatives.
+Kay Ellen was a member of the NWA Jazz Society for many years before joining as the Financial Manager in 2013.
+Kay Ellen and her husband Tom have three children and six grandchildren.

 Jerry has been involved in several community organizations including, Siloam Springs Chamber of Commerce, NW AR JDRF Board, Keep Dollars in Benton County, and currently sits on the board for Circle of Life Hospice.